arlovip/QRCodeNote/README.md

 # QRCodeNote
 This is just a note that keeps track of generating a QRCode according to some URL string.
+It's inspired by **Objective-C** [ZYYCodePayDemo](https://github.com/ZSyingyu/ZYYCodePayDemo).
+I transform it in `Swift` language.
+Besides, I make it easier for you by an extension for UIImageView.
+Now it's so convenient to use.

 # Usage: